GERMAN STRONGMAN ON THE RISE?

 In the immediate aftermath of his appointment as Secretary-General of the European Commission it was reported that SELMAYR HAD BEEN EDITING WIKIPEDIA using his own name from an account using a verified ec.europa.eu email address.

-PLEASE NOTE: The Commission stated that he did so to correct specific information (including his work positions as well as political and RELIGIOUS AFFILIATIONS), “in direct interaction with a Wikipedia editor, who checked and verified all information… and ensured that it is properly referenced”.
+Librarian’s Note: The Commission stated that he did so to correct specific information including his work positions as well as political and Religious Affiliations, supposed to be done in direct interaction with a Wikipedia editor, who checked and verified all information… and ensured that it is properly referenced.
+Seemingly to Selmayr’s approval, End.

 Selmayr resigned as Secretary-General on 1 August 2019, having held the office for less time than any of his predecessors; it was speculated that the decision by the European Council to nominate Ursula von der Leyen as replacement for Juncker as Commission President was a factor behind the decision.